 Cancer is a complex illness that affects a person not only physically, but also emotionally and spiritually.
 A diagnosis of cancer affects not only the person with the cancer, but also his or her friends and family.
 Therefore, a team of highly trained individuals will be working together to provide you with comprehensive and holistic treatment.
-You may encounter a variety of specialists as a patient at Community Regional Cancer Care.
+You may encounter a variety of specialists as a patient at Community Cancer Centers.

 Physicians and surgeons